SpikeGadgets/TrodesNetwork/README.md

 This will install the C++ headers, libraries, and python packaging into the specified directory `/path/to/library/directory`.
 If you want to install into the default location for your system, don't include the `-DCMAKE_INSTALL_PREFIX` part of the cmake call

+## Navigating source code

+src/libTrodesNetwork contains the main source code for the library.
+Start with browsing the zeromq guide http://zguide.zeromq.org/, and then look at what CZMQ and Malamute libraries are for.
+Finally, start with the AbstractModuleClient class, which is what our customers/users will be using the most from this library, whether in Python or C++.

+- AbstractModuleClient: Main class for users to use or subclass from
+- CZHelp: class with static helper functions to be used across the library.
+- highfreqclasses: file that uses PUB-SUB zeromq pattern to create classes that can publish or subscribe to data streams.
+One pub class, and one base sub class (HFSubConsumer), and many Trodes-specific stream classes (LFP, spikes, etc)
+- networkDataTypes: common data types to be transmitted across the network
+- networkincludes: a poorly named file and class that contains the class MlmWrap, which is the base class of both the abstractmoduleclient class and the TrodesCentralServer class in the trodes repo
+- trodesglobaltypes: a mix of more types and classes that are used all over the codebase as well as for users of this library
+- trodesmsg: a message class that wraps zmq message frames.

 ## Using with C++

 To use with C++, simply `#include` the headers you need, and compile against the library using `-lTrodesNetwork`.
 You may need to specify the header directory using `-I/path/to/library/include` and/or the library directory using `-L/path/to/library/lib`.